schardong/ifmorph/README.md

 ```

 #### Dataset
 Download the [Face Research Lab London](https://figshare.com/articles/dataset/Face_Research_Lab_London_Set/5047666) dataset from their website.
 If you use makefiles, we provide a rule to download and extract the dataset to the correct location (see the `Makefile`, rule `data/frll_neutral_front`).
 Any image may be used, as long as it contains a face.
-Afterwards, just create an implicit representation by running the `create-initial-states.py` script (an example is provided below).
+Optionally, you may create an implicit representation by running the `create-initial-states.py` script (an example is provided below).

 An optional pre-processing step is implemented in a modified version of the `align.py` script, provided by the [DiffAE](https://github.com/phizaz/diffae) authors (which they extracted from the FFHQ pre-processing script) to crop and resize the images.
 We modified it to allow for a "non-alignment", thus the images are cropped and resized, but not necessarilly aligned.
 For the quantitative comparisons, the images need to be pre-processed by the `align.py` script, since the other models assume the face to occupy a central (and large) part of the image.

 #### How to run
 0. (Optional) Crop/resize the images
-1. (Optional) Create the initial neural implicit representation of your target images (note that wildcards are accepted.)
+1. (Optional) Create the initial neural implicit representation of your target images (note that wildcards are accepted)
 2. Create the face landmarks manually ou automatically
 3. Run the warp training script